influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/query_language/continuous_queries.md

 * Create a CQ with one function and write the results to another [retention policy](/influxdb/v1.0/concepts/glossary/#retention-policy-rp):

     ```sql
-> CREATE CONTINUOUS QUERY minnie_jr ON world BEGIN SELECT min(mouse) INTO world."7days".min_mouse FROM world."1day".zoo GROUP BY time(30m) END
+> CREATE CONTINUOUS QUERY "minnie_jr" ON "world" BEGIN SELECT min("mouse") INTO "world"."7days"."min_mouse" FROM "world"."1day"."zoo" GROUP BY time(30m) END
     ```

     The CQ `minnie_jr` acts in the same way as the CQ `minnie`, however, InfluxDB calculates the 30 minute minimum of the field `mouse` in the measurement `zoo` and under the retention policy `1day`, and it automatically writes the results of the query to the measurement `min_mouse` under the retention policy `7days`.